nipsufn/shairport-sync/docker/README.md

 * `rolling` and `rolling-classic` are images of the latest updates in the `master` branch that have not yet been incorporated in a release.
 These may be updated frequently but should be stable.
 * `development` and `development-classic` are images of the latest pushes to the `development` branch.
 These will be less stable and may be actually faulty.
 They will be updated frequently.
 * Version Tags, e.g. `4.1` are images of specific releases.
-* `*-pa` suffix denotes images built with Pulseaudio support instead of default ALSA
+* `*-pa` suffix denotes images built with PulseAudio support instead of default ALSA

 ## Example Docker Compose File